eXhumer/eXF1LT/README.md

 # eXF1LT
-ES modules based implementation of NodeJS based Live Timing client for Formula 1.
-This will be the primary version of development of eXF1LT.
-CommonJS implementation will be primarily used to deploy with NodeJS binaries.
+CommonJS based implementation of NodeJS based Live Timing client for Formula 1.
+This version will be primarily used to deploy with NodeJS binaries.
+The primary development version of eXF1LT is the ES modules branch.

 ![image](https://github.com/eXhumer/eXF1LT/assets/62310242/77217f86-f3ce-44db-99f3-a61f75141638)